paulb00th/galapagos/content/en/our-diving/our-diving.md

 <p>Commit to the 2-6 hour engagement required for the course</p>
 </blockquote>

-Learn more about the [PADI ReActivate/Refresh course](https://www.padi.com/courses/reactivate)
+Learn more about the [ReActivate/Refresh course](https://www.padi.com/courses/reactivate)

-If you would like to book our PADI ReActivate/Refresh course, please [Contact Us](/contact)
+If you would like to book our ReActivate/Refresh course, please [Contact Us](/contact)

 {{< image-row images="img/our-diving/RA2.png,img/our-diving/RA1.png,img/our-diving/RA3.png" paddingTop="10px" >}}

 <div class="grey-bar"></div>

-#### PADI ENRICHED AIR (NITROX)
+#### ENRICHED AIR (NITROX)

 Enriched air, also known as nitrox or EANx, contains less nitrogen than normal air.
 Breathing less nitrogen when you’re underwater means you can enjoy longer dives and shorter surface intervals.
 It's no wonder that PADI’s Enriched Air course has become so famous!

-PADI’s online ‘eLearning’® technology makes it easy to take the Enriched Air course, even if you have a busy schedule - complete the knowledge development section of the qualification where and when it is convenient, working at your own pace.
+Online technology makes it easy to take the Enriched Air course, even if you have a busy schedule - complete the knowledge development section of the qualification where and when it is convenient, working at your own pace.
 You can connect with your instructor whenever you have a question and after you’ve completed the independent study, they will teach you how to analyse a tank, fill out an enriched air log, and set up your dive computer for nitrox.
 Thereafter, you can take two optional dives with your instructor.

-**To take the PADI enriched air course with us, you must:**
+**To take our enriched air course, you must:**
 <blockquote>
 <p>Be a minimum of 12 years old</p>

 <p>Commit to the 2-4 hours of engagement required for the eLearning component of the course, and the 1-2 days of instructor led training</p>
 </blockquote>

-Learn more about the [PADI Enriched Air course](https://www.padi.com/courses/enriched-air-diver)
+Learn more about the [Enriched Air course](https://www.padi.com/courses/enriched-air-diver)

-If you would like to book our PADI Enriched Air course, please [Contact Us](/contact)
+If you would like to book an Enriched Air course, please [Contact Us](/contact)

 {{< image-row images="img/our-diving/EAN1.png,img/our-diving/EAN2.png,img/our-diving/EAN3.png" paddingTop="10px" >}}